 Clarification: If any tumbling follows a flip or an aerial cartwheel, at least one step into the next tumbling skill must be included to separate the two passes.
 Stepping out of a flip is considered a continuation of the same tumbling pass.
 An athlete must take an additional step out of a flip step out.
 However, if the athlete finishes the skill with both feet together, then one step is all that is required to create a new tumbling pass.

-C. Twisting while airborne is not allowed.
+C. No twisting is allowed while airborne.

 Exception 1: Round offs are allowed.

 Exception 2: Aerial cartwheels are allowed.